-David Wright is a forensic linguist and Senior Lecturer in Linguistics at NTU in the English, Communications and Philosophy department in the School of Arts and Humanities.
+David Wright is a forensic linguist and Senior Lecturer in Linguistics at NTU.
+He works in the English, Philosophy and Linguistics department in the School of Arts and Humanities.

-He is an active member of the School's Centre for the Study of Inequality, Culture and Difference.
-His research applies methods of corpus linguistics and discourse analysis in forensic contexts and aims to help improve the delivery of justice using language analysis.
+He is a member of the School's Centre for the Study of Inequality, Culture and Difference and his research sits mainly within NTU's Safety and Security of Citizens and Society strategic theme.
+His research applies methods of corpus linguistics and discourse analysis in forensic and legal contexts and aims to help improve the delivery of justice using language analysis.
 His research spans across a range of intersections between language and the law and justice, language in crime and evidence, and discourses of abuse, harassment and discrimination.
-He publishes in international journals and regularly presents at international conferences and invited lectures.
+He regularly publishes in international journals and presents at international conferences.

 He teaches on a range of undergraduate Linguistics modules and supervises postgraduate research students.
-He is Module Leader for:
+He leads and teaches on modules at all levels of the Linguistics degree:

 - LING207 Applying Methods in Linguistics